cqb13/Custom-Chrome-Tab/README.md

 ## Features

-- Cleaner custom new tab background
+- Cleaner custom new tab

 ## How to use